vladstudio/web2llm/README.md

     *   `domain`: Follow any link that points to the same domain (origin) as the initial URL.
     *   `disabled`: Do not follow any links; only scrape the initial URL(s).
 *   `--limit` or `-l`: Maximum total number of pages to crawl across all start URLs (default: 100).
+*   `--exclude` or `-e`: One or more **regular expression** patterns.
+URLs matching any of these patterns will not be crawled (even if they match the crawl mode criteria).
+Provide the flag multiple times for multiple patterns (e.g., `-e "pattern1" -e "pattern2"`).
+Remember to quote patterns containing shell metacharacters.
+By default, common non-HTML file extensions (pdf, zip, jpg, png, etc.) are excluded.
+Providing this argument overrides the default.
 *   `--help` or `-h`: Show help message.

 **Examples:**